vr1087/cpp-python-tool-template/README.md

   - Set the name of the C++ executable (e.g. aligncount_cpp) to your liking in `cpp/standalone/CMakeLists.txt`
   - Set the expected name of the C++ executable in the `cpp_standalone.yml` workflow.
   - Set the expected name of the C++ executable and python wrapper in `DockerFile`.
+  - Set the name for your published docker image in `docker_release.yml`
 - Replace the source files with your own
 - Set GitHub action secrets for:
   - ANACONDA_TOKEN